 This upload may take a few minutes, depending on the backup file size, server speed, and internet speed.

-Move WordPress without using any plugin.
+Move WordPress without using any plugins.

 We can also move a WordPress website manually from localhost to the live server.
 You have to perform a little technical task to do this.

-Download and Upload Database.
+Download and Upload the Database.

 You’ve to access the phpMyAdmin of the localhost and export all SQL databases.
 This database file contains the whole structure of your website.

 - In your local development environment, go to phpMyAdmin and select the database for your WordPress site.

 - Click on the “Export” tab, select “Custom” as the export method, and choose all tables for your WordPress database.

 - Scroll down to the “Output” section and make sure the “Save output to a file” option is selected.